maiz02/MICB475_24W1_Team_6/Lab_Notebook.md

 Yna <br>
 - updated the code and the metadata file to change Scotland to UK

+Andrea <br>
+- completed all data processing in QIIME2
+- ran initial beta diversity metrics for asthma and allergy groups

 **October 23** <br>
 Julia <br>
 - updated the code and the metadata file to combine high/low UPF countries